vesterheim/vesterheim.github.io/events/away/rochester/index.md

 ---
 published: true
 layout: page
 title: _Telling Stories . . .
-With Wood,_ Luncheon and Presentation - Middleton, Wisconsin
+With Wood,_ Luncheon and Presentation - Rochester, Minnesota
 meta_title:        # Appears on bookmarks, search results, etc...
 meta_description:  # Used in HTML head and as the description for some search engines
 # Ratio: 16:9 | Recommended: 1492px by 840px | Minimum: 746px by 420px